fedhere/tweetsPDsentiment/README.md

 Then in the inputs folder add the location to the dictionary juris_dict inside jurisdictions.py.
 This should include any the coordinates and any specific terms you are interested in.

 Running keyword_gen.py that’s inside the dev folder will create the configuration files in the location inputs/placeConfigs.
 Any number of locations can be called after keyword_gen.py.
+An example call is:

+    python keyword_gen.py baltimore_md new_york_ny

 Tweets can be collected by running stream.py with the location name.
 ### Output